jslefche/piecewiseSEM/cran-comments.md

 This is a major update introducing new and enhanced functionality.

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORS or WARNINGS.

 ## NOTES
-1 NOTE corresponding to cran-comments.md in the top level.
+There were no NOTES.

 ## Test environments
 * local OS X install, R 3.5.0